BenSimonds/Qlik-Script-Tools/docs/index.rst

 	QVSubbify "MyScript.qvs"

 Behold!
 Automated qvw generation!
-See :ref:`examples` for more ways to use Qlik-Script-Tools.
+See :doc:`examples` for more ways to use Qlik-Script-Tools.

 Current Features
 ----------------